Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Felyx.md

 | Updated    | Description
 | ----       | ---
+| 2022-02-08 | Felyx emails: 2) 'Updating all data every 30s is difficult.
+But, `is_disabled` is realtime now.
+And we are looking if `is_reserved` can be close to realtime as well'  3) We are going to work on improving PROW mid February, expected delivery: beginning of March
 | 2022-02-04 | Felyx replied to our email of 2021-01-24: 1) is fixed!
 Haarlem & Den Bosch are now present in the data feed.
 2) Updating every 30s is difficult because external software fleetbird/NIU only updates every 5 minutes.
 3) Felyx will start fixing PROW
 | 2022-01-27 | At +- 9:10am the new Dashboard Deelmobiliteit was launched!
 We ended the rental of a Felyx bike in Amsterdam, but this bike did not show up immediately on the map.
 What did show up nearby the location: A Felyx scooter at 7:43am and 9:22am.
 Maybe it was one of these, presumably the last one.
 If so, it had a delay of 8 minutes.
 | 2022-01-27 | At 8:00 am we noticed the update frequency was reverted(?) to 5 minutes